 In general the tools for analysis and visualization are very practical as they allow to create filters, labels, legend, customize using css code and even SQL statements.

-If you want to share the maps with others, you can configure the layer selector, the legend, the search bar, if the mouse scroll will act with the zoom, etc. Then the Shortened url Or code to embed or even API code.
+If we want to share the maps with others, we can configure that the layer selector, the legend, the search bar is shown, if the mouse scroll will act with the zoom, etc. Then the Shortened url or code to embed or even API code.

 It supports different background maps, including Google Maps.
 Also WMS and Mapbox services.

-This version can be used in trial for 14 days, but you have to be careful that there is apparently no downgrade; At the end of the period if the plan is not acquired, the data is deleted.
+This version can be used in trial for 14 days, but you have to be careful that apparently there is no downgrade; at the end of the period if the plan is not purchased, the data is erased.
 I think there should be a possibility to keep the free version with the restrictions of the case.

-They have potential, you would have to see how the service evolves.
-Surely they have their plans in aspects like efficiency of the lodging, load of layers not hosted and more functionalities of the API adapted to non-specialized users, handling of more of 4 layers by visualization, etc. For now the most deficient is wanting to use the application from a tablet.
+They have potential, we should see how the service evolves.
+Surely they have their plans in aspects such as hosting efficiency, loading non-hosted layers and more API functionalities adapted to non-specialized users, handling more than 4 layers per display, etc. For now the most deficient is wanting to use the application from a tablet.

 Just great service.
-If you hope to create maps online, with ease and power.
+If what is expected is to create online maps, with ease and power.

 The review we are doing today is quick, but there is more to see.

-I suggest you try the service, as its API is available and is OpenSource, so that for those who know more ... can explode more.
+I suggest you try the service, as its API is available and it is OpenSource, so for those who know more ... they can exploit more.